greenstatic/bigbluebutton-exporter/docs/installation/bigbluebutton_exporter.md

 We assume you have a working installation of BigBlueButton with Nginx as the reverse proxy already set up.

 !!!
 Info
     HTTP Basic Auth is required because each request to the `/metrics/` endpoint performs an API call to BigBlueButton which takes a couple of seconds.

 Prerequisite:

 * Prometheus
 * Docker
 * docker-compose
+* Working BigBlueButton server

 ### 1. Create directory
 ```shell